-Competitive factors in these segments include technological and scientific advances, product quality, price, customer service and effective communication of product information to physicians and hospitals.
-CooperSurgical competes based on its sales and marketing expertise and the technological advantages of its products.
+Competitive factors in these segments include technological and scientific advances, product quality, price, customer service and effective communication of product information to physicians, fertility clinics and hospitals.
+CooperSurgical competes based on our sales and marketing expertise and the technological advantages of our products.
 CooperSurgical's strategy includes developing and acquiring new products, including those used in new medical procedures.
-As CooperSurgical expands its product line, it also offers training for medical professionals in the appropriate use of its products.
+As CooperSurgical expands our product line, we also offer educational programs for medical professionals in the appropriate use of our products.

-CooperSurgical is seeking to expand its presence in the significantly larger hospital and outpatient surgical procedure segment of the market that is at present dominated by bigger competitors such as Johnson & Johnson's Ethicon Endo-Surgery and Ethicon Women's Health and Urology companies, Boston Scientific, Gyrus ACMI and Covidien.
-These competitors have well established positions within the operating room environment.
-CooperSurgical intends to leverage its relationship with gynecologic surgeons and focus on devices specific to gynecologic surgery to facilitate its expansion within the surgical segment of the market.
+CooperSurgical is seeking to expand our presence in the significantly larger hospital and outpatient surgical procedure segment of the market that is at present dominated by bigger competitors such as Johnson & Johnson's Ethicon Endo-Surgery, Boston Scientific, Gyrus ACMI and Covidien.
+These competitors have well-established positions within the operating room environment.
+CooperSurgical intends to leverage our relationship with gynecologic surgeons and focus on devices specific to gynecologic surgery to facilitate our expansion within the surgical segment of the market.